Introduction to Arithmetic Groups: Locally symmetric spaces

 The theorem implies that locally symmetric spaces have no nontrivial deformations, which is why it is called a ``rigidity'' theorem:

-\begin{cor} Let $\{g_t\}$ be a continuous family of Riemannian metrics on a manifold~$M$ with $\dim M > 2$, such that, for each~$t$: \begin{itemize} \item $(M,g_t)$ is a finite-volume locally symmetric space whose universal cover is neither compact, nor flat, nor reducible, and \item $\vol(M,g_t) = 1$. \end{itemize} Then $(M,g_t)$ is isometric to $(M,g_0)$, for every~$t$. \end{cor}
+\begin{cor} Let $\{g_t\}$ be a continuous family of Riemannian metrics on a manifold~$M$ with\/ $\dim M > 2$, such that, for each~$t$: \begin{itemize} \item $(M,g_t)$ is a finite-volume locally symmetric space whose universal cover is neither compact, nor flat, nor reducible, and \item $\vol(M,g_t) = 1$. \end{itemize} Then $(M,g_t)$ is isometric to $(M,g_0)$, for every~$t$. \end{cor}

-\begin{defn} A locally symmetric space is \defit[irreducible locally symmetric space]{irreducible} if no \emph{finite} cover of~$M$ can be written as a nontrivial cartesian product $M_1 \times M_2$. \end{defn}
+\begin{defn} A locally symmetric space is \defit[irreducible!locally symmetric space]{irreducible} if no \emph{finite} cover of~$M$ can be written as a nontrivial cartesian product $M_1 \times M_2$. \end{defn}

 It is important to note that the universal cover of an irreducible locally symmetric space need not be an irreducible symmetric space.
-In other words, there can be lattices in $G_1 \times \cdots \times G_n$ that are not of the form $\Gamma_1 \times \cdots \times \Gamma_n$ \csee{isotypic->irredSect}.
+In other words, there can be lattices in $G_1 \times \cdots \times G_n$ that are not of the form $\Gamma_1 \times \cdots \times \Gamma_n$ \csee{SL(2Z[sqrt2])}.

-\Cref{MostowIrred} (and the corollary) can be generalized to the case where only~$M_1$, rather than the universal cover of~$M_1$, is irreducible.
-However, one must strengthen the hypotheses correspondingly: it suffices to assume that no irreducible factor of~$M_1$ or~$M_2$ is either compact or flat or $2$-dimensional.
-Furthermore, rather than simply multiplying by a single scalar to normalize the volume, there can be a different scalar on each irreducible factor of the universal cover.
+\begin{rem} \Cref{MostowIrred} (and the corollary) can be generalized to the case where only~$M_1$, rather than the universal cover of~$M_1$, is irreducible.
+However, this requires the hypotheses to be strengthened: it suffices to assume that no irreducible factor of~$M_1$ or~$M_2$ is either compact or flat or $2$-dimensional.
+Furthermore, the conclusion needs to be weakened: rather than simply multiplying by a single scalar to normalize the volume, there can be a different scalar on each irreducible factor of the universal cover. \end{rem}

 \begin{exercises}